gshipley/enterprise_training/AdminTraining.md

 	> send

 Press control-D to exit from the interactive session.

+If you are not sure which IP address to use, run the following command and use the 192.x.x.x IP address that is returned:

+	# ifconfig

 In order to verify that you have successfully added broker.example.com to your dns server, you can perform